discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 If you have an extra set of weapons (or legendary sigils), you can also precast the effects of <Item name="Doom"/> and <Item name="Leeching"/>.
 To do that:

-- Switch to the sigils, fall below the stairs before the boss' arena to get in combat and switch to any attunement.
+- Switch to the sigils
+- For Sunqua Peak fall below the stairs before the boss' arena to get in combat and switch to any attunement.
+- For Silent Surf let go of the parachute a bit earlier so as you get in combat when you fall down and switch to any attunement.
 - Once you are out of combat, you can switch the sigils back to <Item name="Earth"/> and <Item name="Geomancy"/>.

 </Card>